Do you know the simplest form of exercise anyone can do? If you answered walking, then you got it right.

 There’s a bit of irony in walking such that we call it a way of being physically active, yet walking is a static, steady-paced exercise.
 You’d likely want to finish sooner before you even break a sweat.

 This is where music comes in.
-I recommend that you walk to the beat of your choice, plug some earphones in and listen to your favourite upbeat song.
+I recommend that you walk to the beat of your choice, plug some earphones in and listen to your favorite upbeat song.

 Don't choose a hard pumping one, but rather something with a sprightly tune to bring spring to your steps.